-PLANNED REVENUES
+ENACTED REVENUES

-Total revenues planned for 2023 amount to $\pounds$ 2.08bn (graph 2), the greater part of which (41%) will be collected from personal income tax and surtax ( $\pounds$ 856.1mn).
-Substantial amounts are expected to be collected from grants and donations ( $\pounds$ 606.8mn), major part of which ( $\pounds$ 264mn) pertain to grants for gross salaries, contributions and other expenditures for primary and secondary school employees.
-This is followed by revenues from various fees and charges in the amount of $\pounds$ 213.9mn ( $\pounds$ 134.9mn from utility contributions and charges), and budget users' revenues from the CHIF for rendered health services ( $\pounds$ 206.8mn).
+Total revenues enacted for 2023 amount to $\pounds 2.08bn$ (graph 2), the greater part of which (41%) will be collected from personal income tax and surtax ( $\pounds 856.1mn$ ).
+Substantial amounts are expected to be collected from grants and donations ( $\pounds 606.8mn$ ), major part of which ( $\pounds 264mn$ ) pertain to grants for gross salaries, contributions and other expenditures for primary and secondary school employees.
+This is followed by revenues from various fees and charges in the amount of $\pounds 213.9mn$ ( $\pounds 134.9mn$ from utility contributions and charges), and budget users' revenues from CHIF for rendered health services ( $\pounds 206.8mn$ ).
 All other revenues taken together comprise around 9% and pertain to revenues from other taxes, from the use of fixed assets, from selling and providing services, etc.